sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 #### Voidrunning Gear

-Weapons and armor are not all there is to survivalóeffective medical care, reliable communication, or the right cyberware at the right time can all mean the difference between living to share stories at the end of the day or being sent home in a small box.
+Weapons and armor are not all there is to survival√≥effective medical care, reliable communication, or the right cyberware at the right time can all mean the difference between living to share stories at the end of the day or being sent home in a small box.
 While most of the items found in the base game are still available if one knows where to look, many of them have modernized versions listed here.
 The following section describes general and specialized gear commonly used by voidrunners.

 ###### Clothing